omf2097/openomf/BUILD.md

 ### Dependencies

 Use at least GCC 9 or Clang 10.
-MSVC is not supported at this time.
+MSVC is not supported.

 Required:
 * SDL2 (>=2.0.16): http://www.libsdl.org/download-2.0.php